nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-document-layouts.md

 1. In the catalog properties on the left, select **File**&nbsp;> **content:blob**&nbsp;> **view** and drag and drop the element in the main view.
 1. Click on Save.
   {{#> callout type='note' }}
-  When customizing a document type, you need to create all layouts in the Studio Designer in order to display the relevant properties.
+  When configuring a document type, you need to create all layouts in the Studio Designer in order to display the relevant properties.
   {{/callout}}
-1. Click on the **Edit** layout and then on the **CUSTOMIZE** button.
+1. Click on the **Edit** layout and then on the **CONFIGURE** button.
 1. Modify and/or delete fields as you wish them to be displayed when editing your document and click on **Save**.
 1. Do the same two last steps with the **Metadata** and **View** layouts and don't forget to save.<br/>
   You now have an upload button on your document layout.